mehdimillet/Ft_printf/README.md

 ## Installation

-When you have git clone the repository, for compute only the folder, You just need to include the library in the project's library
+When you have git cloned the repository, to compute only the folder, you just need to include the library in the project's library

 ## Use

-for use this project, you juste need to call the function:
+To use this project, you just need to call the function:
 - ft_printf("message %"what you need", variable");
-this function contains :
+this function contains:

 ## Supported conversions (ft_printf — without bonus)